 Use of Rebetol solution alone is not effective for treating chronic hepatitis C infection.
 Talk with your doctor.

 Rebetol solution may cause serious blood problems (hemolytic anemia).
 This blood problem can worsen any heart problems you have and cause you to have a heart attack, which can be fatal.
 Tell your doctor if you have ever had heart problems.
 Do not take Rebetol solution if you have a history of serious or uncontrolled heart problems.
 Call your doctor right away if you have chest pain while taking Rebetol solution.

 Rebetol solution is used for:

-Treating chronic hepatitis C infection in certain patients when used in combination with interferon.
+Treating chronic hepatitis C infection in certain patients.
 It may also be used for other conditions as determined by your doctor.